Why was Fort Snelling Built in Minnesota? A visit to the Fort

 The fur trade

-Established by the United States Army in 1819, the fort’s primary mission was to protect American interests in the fur trade and maintain peace with Native American tribes in the area.
+The fort, established by the United States Army in 1819, aimed to protect American interests in the fur trade and keep peace with Native American tribes in the region.

 The construction was done by enlisted men, paid servants, and slaves.
-While Minnesota was a free state at the time, US Army officers from other parts of the country would bring their enslaved people with them to work.
+Even though Minnesota was a free state, US Army officers from other parts of the country brought their enslaved people to work there.

 Dred and Harriet Scott